Aan03/cycling_dashboard_uni/README.md

 ### Other Routes Testing Proof

-This section of testing included all non-api routes which handled views, get and post requests for any pages and forms.
+This section of testing included all routes which handled views, get and post requests for any pages and forms which also includes those that use the API.

 ![Other #1](/screenshots/tests_other_passed_local1.PNG)

 ![Other #2](/screenshots/tests_other_passed_local2.PNG)

-82% coverage for non-api routes achieved:
+83% coverage for the other routes or the routes that use the API achieved:

 ![Other #3](/screenshots/tests_other_passed_local3.PNG)